-There’s something about the great white expanse of snow that makes us let go of our grown up persona and engage in activities that trigger the inner kid in us.
+There’s something about the great white expanse of snow that makes us let go of our grown up personas and engage in activities that trigger the inner kids in us.

-So snow chains, toboggans, skis, et al we took off to one of Melbourne’s natural playgrounds for some *R & R.
+So equipped with snow chains, toboggans and skis, we took off to one of Melbourne’s natural playgrounds for some R & R.

 With over 35 hectares of downhill terrain, its gentle slopes surrounded by snow gums and proximity to Melbourne, Mount Baw Baw seemed to be the perfect choice for us.